 Filing a Complaint

 To report an alleged violation of the UH System Anti-Discrimination Policy, please file a Discrimination or Sexual Misconduct Report Form.
-You may also make an appointment to discuss the process by contacting the Title IX/Equity and Diversity Office.
+You may also make an appointment to discuss the process by contacting the Equity, Diversity, Inclusion - Title IX (EDIT) Office.